makohda/IDRC_first_step_course_2018/README.md

 Better understanding what GenotypeGVCFs step do, read this slides first.
 https://drive.google.com/open?id=10auFLOIaCyetwnqX-Msb1LgjkZJiEUdj
-Historically, there was joint calling for multi-samples.
-But, it have N+1 problem for huge samples.
-This is very famous problem from microarray era.
+Historically, there was jointly calling for multi-samples.
+But, it had N+1 problem for huge samples.
+This is the well-known problem from microarray era.
 To solve this, joint genotyping was developed.
 Now, it can do joint calling via two steps.

 ### Select SNP (< few seconds)
-In coming several steps, we treat two seprated data, SNVs and INDELs.
+Coming several steps, we treat two separated data, SNVs and INDELs.
 Firstly, divide data, then filtering variant solely.
 Finally, filtered data will be combined to single vcf file.
 ![](images/variant_filtration.png "")
 ref: https://drive.google.com/drive/folders/1PTEV_h2gWyOQpqztqCGQsH_OMbI6_oNE